Lost-Empire-Entertainment/Elypso-browser/EULA.md

 ## 2. **INTELLECTUAL PROPERTY & TRADEMARKS**

 The source code of the Software is open-source and licensed under the Zlib License.
 However, **the name "Elypso Browser" and its associated logos are trademarks** of the authors.

-The use of these trademarks is permitted as long as it is in **good faith** and does not **misrepresent the project, harm the brand’s reputation, or cause financial damage**.
-Unauthorized use in a way that could mislead users into believing a modified version is an official release is not permitted.
+The use of these trademarks is permitted for referential purposes and fair use, provided it does not mislead users, imply official endorsement of modified versions, or tarnish the reputation of the project.

 ---